 Recipients will generally receive the automatic payments by direct deposit, Direct Express debit card, or by paper check, just as they would normally receive their SSI benefits.

-Lower-income Americans who haven’t filed a 2018 or a 2019 return because they are under the normal income limits for filing a tax return must use the IRS’s new web tool.
+Lower-income Americans who haven’t filed a 2018 or a 2019 return because they are under the normal income limits for filing a tax return must use the IRS’s web tool by November 21.
 (This group includes single filers who made under $12,200 and married couples making less than $24,400 in 2019.)
 Using the tool won’t result in owing more taxes, the IRS says.
-When you enter basic information, including your Social Security number, name, address, and dependents, the IRS will use this information to confirm eligibility and calculate and send a stimulus payment. an Economic Impact Payment.
+When you enter basic information, including your Social Security number, name, address, and dependents, the IRS will use this information to confirm eligibility and calculate and send a stimulus payment.
 You can enter bank or financial information to get your check deposited directly into your account — a much faster option than getting a paper check in the mail.

 Do I need to have a Social Security number to get a stimulus payment?